-This, however, is your chance to become everyone’s favourite colleague.
-Take on the role of office social secretary and, not only will you be credited with providing everyone with a chance to catch up, they’ll also be thankful they didn’t have to do the admin themselves.
-Plus, you get to pick the venue so you’ll never end up in that dodgy boozer Keith from IT is always dragging everyone to.
-Our advice: act early.
-Get the ball rolling with a group email on Wednesday to make sure you get the best spot.
-Oh, and remember, tables are limited to six so choose your companions wisely.
+But don’t despair: this is your chance to become everyone’s favourite colleague.
+Take on the role of office social secretary and, not only will you be credited with providing everyone with a much-needed chance to catch up and swap stories from the past year: they’ll also be thankful they didn’t have to do the admin themselves.
+The benefits just keep going on, really.
+You get to pick the venue (so you’ll never end up in that dodgy boozer that Tom from Sales is always dragging everyone to); and everyone will probably be so grateful that you’ll get your drinks bought for you all night.

 Our advice: don’t take no for an answer.
 Give all those colleagues cosied up in their outer-suburb kitchen workspaces an invitation they can’t say no to; insist that everyone attend this office event, whether they’re working from home or not.
 You’ll finally feel like a holistic office again — and your colleagues won’t forget your good deed in a hurry.